1977 Virginia Slims Championships

 The 1977 Virginia Slims Championships were the sixth season-ending WTA Tour Championships, the annual tennis tournament for the best female tennis players in singles on the 1977 WTA Tour.
-The singles event consisted of two round robin groups (Gold and Orange) of four players each.
+The event consisted of two round robin groups (Gold and Orange) of four players each.
 The winners of each group played each other in the final and additionally there was a play-off match for third place.
-The tournament was played on indoor carpet and was held from March 24 to 27 in Madison Square Garden in New York City.
+The tournament was played on indoor carpet courts and was held from March 24 to March 27, 1977 in Madison Square Garden in New York City.
 First-seeded Chris Evert won the singles event and the accompanying $50,000 first prize money.